ChrisFiola/SmarterChess-DIY2026/README.md

 SmarterChess is a physical smart chessboard built around a Raspberry Pi and a Raspberry Pi Pico.
-The board reads moves from the pieces, drives LEDs for move guidance, shows menus and QR codes on a small LCD, and can play both offline and online chess.
+The board reads moves from the pieces, drives LEDs for move guidance, shows menus and QR codes on a small LCD, and supports local play, engine play, Lichess online games, puzzles, and studies from the same board interface.

 This repo is a modernized continuation of the original DIY Machines project.
 The current codebase targets Python 3, Stockfish on Raspberry Pi, and a Pico